andymeneely/squib/docs/dsl/csv.rst

 file
   default: ``'deck.csv'``

   the CSV-formatted file to open.
 Opens relative to the current directory.
+If ``data`` is set, this option is overridden.

+data
+  default: ``nil``

+  when set, CSV will parse this data instead of reading the file.

 strip
   default: ``true``